-Oath Keepers leader gets 18 years for US Capitol riot
+Oath Keepers leader sentenced to 18 years for US Capitol riot

 A federal judge in Washington, DC sentenced Oath Keepers leader Stewart Rhodes to 18 years in prison on Thursday, calling him an ongoing threat to the US.
 It was the longest sentence yet in the matter of the January 6 riot at the US capitol, and the first on charges of seditious conspiracy.